-Professor and Director, Department of Public Administration
+Professor and Chair, Department of Public Administration

 Suzanne Leland and Kurt Thurmaier, eds, Case Studies in City-County Consolidation: Promises Made, Promises Kept?
 Georgetown University Press, 2010.

 Suzanne Leland and Kurt Thurmaier, eds, Reshaping the Local Government Landscape: Case Studies of Local Government Consolidation, M.E.
 Sharpe, 2004.

 Kurt Thurmaier and Katherine Willoughby, Policy and Politics in State Budgeting, M.E.
 Sharpe, 2001.

 Suzanne Leland and Kurt Thurmaier, “Political and Functional Local Government Consolidation: The Challenges for Core Public Administration Values and Regional Reform,” American Review of Public Administration (forthcoming 2014).